trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/optimize.md

    This command creates the following files:

    - `hello_world_kernel_installer.hex`: The hexadecimal representation of the installer kernel
-   - `preimages/`: A directory that contains the preimages that allow nodes to restore the installer kernel to the original kernel code
+   - `preimages/`: A directory that contains the preimages that allow nodes to restore the original kernel code

    When a node runs the installer kernel, it retrieves the preimages through the reveal data channel, a channel that smart rollups use to communicate outside of layer 1.
    For more information about the reveal data channel, see [reveal data channel](https://tezos.gitlab.io/alpha/smart_rollups.html#reveal-data-channel).